Opdex/opdex-docs.github.io/docs/governance-protocol/contracts.markdown

 ### Governance

-Governance is used to lock and distribute mined tokens to mining pools associated to nominated liquidity pools.
+Governance is used to lock and distribute mined tokens to mining pools, based on mining nominations.
 [View Details](governance)

 ### Vault

-The Vault is used lock tokens that are redeemable after a vesting period via vault certificates assigned to specific wallet addresses.
+The vault locks, vests and distributes tokens, by using a proposal voting process.
 [View Details](vault)

 ---